- Creating a strong backlink and SEO outreach strategy is the key to building a thriving online community for businesses

-To succeed in the sharing economy, your business must build trust in the digital world.
+To succeed in business today, your business must build trust in the digital world.

 SEO outreach is no different.

-This guide explains how - and why - backlinks are the key to turning your bright idea into a thriving online community.
+This guide explains how - and why - a backlink strategy is the key to turning your bright idea into a thriving online community.

 SEO outreach is a form of digital PR.
 It chiefly involves link building – the process of creating backlinks to your company website – in order to enhance its visibility on search engine results pages (without paying for the top-ranked ad spot!).

 With such closely-aligned principles, it’s easy to see that an SEO outreach project involving backlinks for SEO is a complementary strategy for marketing sharing economy platforms.

-Ready to boost the profile of your own sharing economy enterprise?
+Are you ready to boost the online profile of your business?
 Read on for a breakdown of the elements of a successful SEO outreach strategy – and learn which tactics will work for you.